joaomanojr/wormvars/README.md

 ![wormvars](uml/wormvars.png)

-  On boottime fs_init() all FLASH sectors are accounted so an index is built allowing fast access to variables only when information is actually needed saving RAM space.
+  On boot time all FLASH sectors are accounted by fs_init() and an index is built.
+This allows fast access to variables only when information is actually needed saving RAM space.

   Basically what it does is to control a set of FLASH sectors allowing user to save variables setting its ID - a name composed of 16 bits and an extension composed of 3 bits.
 It is recommended to keep extension as zero as it meant to be used to extend default variable blocksize.